ActivityForensics/activityforensics/README.md

 ## Contact

 You are welcome to send pull requests or share some ideas with me.
-You can contact via Peijun Bao (peijun001@e.ntu.edu.sg)
+Peijun Bao (peijun001@e.ntu.edu.sg)